6 Tips for Raising Independent Children

 6. Nourish Your Child’s “Spirit”

 It can be shocking how early our kids’ personalities shine through.
 Maybe your baby fusses easily and loves being the center of attention.
-Maybe your bubbly toddler is as stubborn as she is talkative.
+Perhaps your bubbly toddler is as stubborn as she is talkative.

 One of the best things we can do for our kids’ independence–especially if we want them to be confident in their abilities and comfortable in their own skin–is to work with these unique strengths and characteristics without defining them.